aam051102/neuronsinc-login/README.md

 ---

-## If I had more time
+## Notes

-If I had more time:

--   I would have provided more descriptive user feedback for form validation.
+If I had more time, I would have provided more descriptive user feedback for form validation.
+The main hindrance was the lack of design.